-- DTI: Less than 36
+- Debt-to-income (DTI) ratio: Less than 36%

-- Other Qualifications: Business must be profitable.
-You can’t have any negative credit events such as bankruptcy, tax liens, or repossessions.
+- Other qualifications: Business must be profitable; you can’t have any negative credit events such as bankruptcy, tax liens, or repossessions

-Generally with a bank the stronger your business’ cash flow is the more likely it is that you will get approved because you’re showing lenders that you can pay back the loan.
+Generally with a bank, the stronger your business’ cash flow is, the more likely it is that you will get approved because you’re showing lenders that you can pay back the loan.

-Recommended Bank Financing Provider
+Recommended Bank Financing Provider: Wells Fargo

-4. Asset Based Lenders
+4. Asset-based Lenders

 Asset-based lenders take a much more hands-on role in assessing your inventory by appraising your inventory on-site prior to you getting approved.
 After that, they require monthly reports on inventory levels.
 Ideally, according to Marc Smith, they want clients with well-managed inventory systems who know exactly where their inventory levels stand at any given moment in time.

-Businesses who need a large amount of financing ($500K+) and carry at least double their financing needs in inventory value.
-Meaning, if you need $500K in financing then at any given time you have $1M+ in inventory.
+Businesses who need a large amount of financing of $500,000 or more and carry at least double their financing needs in inventory value.
+Meaning, if you need $500,000 in financing then at any given time you have $1 million or more in inventory.

-You can borrow up to 50% of the value of your inventory and get funded within 1 month.
+Asset-based loans have interest rates of approximately 10% to 18%.
+There may also be loan origination fees and costs related to the lender doing an on-site inventory analysis.
+You can borrow up to 50% of the value of your inventory and get funded within one month.
 The loan is secured by your inventory and your business receivables.

 There are no set credit score or revenue requirements.
 Instead, the lender will inspect and appraise the inventory and assess your inventory management system.
 You can get approved for up to 50% of the value of your current inventory.